Demon Knights: Plot

 After the battle, the group is summoned by the Princesses Alba and Sarum.
 They have built their city in the hopes of creating a new Camelot and even had Merlin aiding them.
 Yet Merlin himself was mysteriously murdered and without his help, the princesses are unable to fulfill their promise of creating a new Camelot and will be unable to marry.
 Xanadu explains that the only means of resurrecting Merlin is to retrieve his soul from Avalon.
 The princesses give them a ship and weapons to travel to Britain and find a way into Avalon.
 Meanwhile, Etrigan plans with his master, Lucifer, to take Avalon for themselves.
-After a battle with pirates while crossing the English Channel, the heroes arrive in Britain which has been recently plagued by giant ravenous animals.
+After a battle with pirates while crossing the English Channel, the heroes arrive in Britain which has been recently plagued by ravenous animals.
 They track the source of the monsters to the abandoned ruins of Camelot.
-The only remaining structure is now an eerie tower which beams sickly green light.
-The heroes are then attacked by an undead incarnation of King Arthur as the light turns all of the Demon Knights into monsters which resemble their darkest desires save for Madame Xanadu.
-The undead King Arthur leads them to a cave where he uses the waters of Camelot to revert their transformations.
-With the help of the Demon Knights, Arthur leads an assault on the tower.
-As they enter, it is revealed that the source of the dark magic about the ruins is the work of Morgaine le Fey.
-Morgaine captures King Arthur and the Demon Knights and explains that she plans to use them as sacrifices to leave her own decrepit form and possess Merlin's.
-After escaping, the heroes confront Morgaine but she uses her magic to possess Arthur instead.
-With his last ounce of strength, Arthur destroys the magical center of the tower and brings it crumbling down.
-While Morgaine is stopped, the knights are unable to find passage into Avalon and an enraged Etrigan sends them all to Hell.
+The only remaining structure is now a tower that emanates a green light.
+The heroes are then attacked by an undead incarnation of King Arthur as the light turns the Demon Knights into monsters.
+The undead Arthur leads them to a cave, where he returns them to normal and helps them attack the tower.
+As they enter, it is revealed that the dark magic around the ruins is the work of Morgaine le Fey.
+Morgaine captures Arthur and the Demon Knights and explains that she plans to use them to possess Merlin's body.
+After escaping, the heroes confront Morgaine, but she uses her magic to possess Arthur instead.
+With last of his strength, Arthur destroys the tower's center and brings it crumbling down.
+While Morgaine is stopped, the knights are unable to enter Avalon and Etrigan sends them to Hell.